ninabarzh/broomstick/content/posts/The-art-of-pretending-we-know-whats-coming.md

 If governments and cartels can’t protect you, build your own club.

 The deviant scenario.
-Not in a saucy way—just one that doesn’t align with neoliberal fantasies.
+Not in a saucy way—just one that is not congruent with neoliberal fantasies.

 Individuals got tired of being tracked and hacked.
 Government and hacker groups labelled them dissidents, terrorists, or “concerned citizens” (the horror).
-Businesses, naturally, saw profiles as emotional leverage.
+Businesses, naturally, saw profiles as emotional use.

 In the vacuum of trust, digital militias emerged.
 Federated, GNU-licensed platforms like Mastodon and Peertube sprouted up like mushrooms in compost.